INTRODUCTION

 Master in City & Technology + Thesis Project – SECOND YEAR

 During the Master in City & Technology + Thesis Project, students have the unique opportunity to work for an additional time of 9 months on an Individual Thesis, focused on the development of one research or pilot project.
-In order to bridge the gap between education, research & practice, leaders from the professional fields of design, tech, networking and the third sector join the MaCT team to place concrete challenges on the table, for the MaCT thesis students to propose a research topic aligned with these problematiques, ensuring each individual thesis has direct impact and is meaningful within real-world scenarios.
-IAAC supports the student in selecting their Thesis subject in order to better orient them according to their future career interests and opportunities.
-Each student is assigned one or more Thesis Advisors from academia and are also paired with a Practice-based Advisor that together follow the conceptual, methodological and technical developments of the work throughout the year.
+To bridge the gap between education, research & practice, leaders from the professional fields of design, tech, networking, and the third sector join the program team to place concrete challenges on the table, for the thesis students to propose a research topic aligned with these problematiques, ensuring each thesis has direct impact and is meaningful within real-world scenarios.
+IAAC supports the student in selecting their Thesis subject to better orient them according to their future career interests and opportunities.
+Each student is assigned one or more Thesis Advisors from academia.
+They are also paired with a Practice-based Advisor who follows the conceptual, methodological, and technical developments of the work throughout the year.
 The students will also be grouped in Research Clusters according to their research interests.

-In parallel to the development of the Thesis Cluster, the second year of the Master in City & Technology offers a series of seminars enhancing both the theoretical, practical and computational skills of the students.
-Some of these seminars are articulated in collaboration with the other master programs (Program Synergies) offered by IAAC, giving the students the chance to diversify their skillset, as well as further improving their technical knowledge and capacities.
+In parallel to the development of the Thesis Cluster, the second year of the Master in Advanced Urban Planning & Data Analytics offers a series of seminars enhancing both the theoretical, practical, and computational skills of the students.
+Some of these seminars are articulated in collaboration with the other master programmes (Program Synergies) offered by IAAC, giving the students the chance to diversify their skillset, as well as further improve their technical knowledge and capacities.

-The Second Academic year of the Master in City & Technology comprises the following elements:
+The Second Academic year of the Master in Advanced Urban Planning & Data Analytics comprises the following elements:

 • Advanced Urban Design Thesis Cluster